Key events of the 20th century: "The war to end all wars": World War I (1914–1918)

 When the war was finally over in 1918, the results would set the stage for the next twenty years.
 First and foremost, the Germans were forced to sign the Treaty of Versailles, forcing them to make exorbitant payments to repair damages caused during the War.
 Many Germans felt these reparations were unfair because they did not actually "lose" the war nor did they feel they caused the war (see Stab-in-the-back legend).
 Germany was never occupied by Allied troops, yet it had to accept a liberal democratic government imposed on it by the victors after the abdication of Kaiser Wilhelm.

 Much of the map of Europe was redrawn by the victors based upon the theory that future wars could be prevented if all ethnic groups had their own "homeland".
 New states like Yugoslavia and Czechoslovakia were created out of the former Austro-Hungarian Empire to accommodate the nationalist aspirations of these groups.
 An international body called the League of Nations was formed to mediate disputes and prevent future wars, although its effectiveness was severely limited by, among other things, its reluctance and inability to act.

 Spanish flu

-From 1918 to 1920, a remarkably deadly worldwide pandemic caused by the flu broke out near the end of the war and spread globally.
-Estimates range from anywhere between 17 to 100 million deaths, which staples it as the deadliest pandemic in human history.
+From 1918 to 1920 a remarkably deadly worldwide pandemic caused by the flu broke out near the end of the war and spread globally.
+Estimates range from anywhere between 17 and 100 million deaths, which staples it as the deadliest pandemic in human history.
 One of the reasons for the exceptionally high carnage was that wartime censorship was underway to preserve morale in the trenches, leading to poor hygiene.
 Combined with already existing malnourishment and overcrowded medical facilities, this mix made it all the more deadly.